Interdisciplinary Teaching: Designing for Success

 There is a wide spectrum of approaches to interdisciplinary teaching and which one is most suitable may vary by institution, instructor, and topic.
 Below are some tips and examples to get you started.

-The Importance of Working Together
+The Importance of Working Across Disciplines

 Exploring sustainability-related issues from a variety of disciplinary 'lenses' is a starting point for understanding the complexity of these topics and addressing the needs and concerns of the different stakeholders involved.
 Bridging disciplines requires recognizing the differences in disciplinary cultures and working with these differences to build a culture that values collaboration and is respectful of the spectrum of expertise and interests/values/approaches of other group.
 The intent is not to create a classroom of 'hybrid' or 'jack-of-all-trade' students, but rather, to demonstrate how different perspectives and strengths can be beneficial in solving real-world problems.